UrbanInstitute/urbanschemes/README.md

 ### Histogram
 This histogram explores the distribution of S&P 500 opening prices using the `sp500` dataset included with a Stata installation.

 The y-axis title is placed along the top of the chart and the y-axis line is removed.
-Dotted grid lines comply with the Urban Institute Data Visualization Style Guide guidelines for print materials.
-Only y-axis ticks are removed.
+Only y-axis ticks are removed and the grid lines pattern is dotted.
 ```
 sysuse sp500, clear